voxel51/fiftyone/docs/source/teams/plugins.rst

     This section describes how to configure an
     `Apache Airflow <https://airflow.apache.org>`_ orchestrator, but other
     options are availabe, such as `Flyte <https://flyte.org>`_.

-    Delegated operations in FiftyOne Teams are workflow tool-agnostic.
+Delegated operations in FiftyOne Teams are designed to be workflow tool-agnostic.

 To set up Airflow as an orchestrator to run delegated operations, you will need
 to: